Beebe, Arkansas: Transportation

 Beebe is served by three main U.S. highways, US 64, US 67, and US 167.
 US 64 connects Beebe with the growing city of Conway, located 35 mi west of Beebe.
 From Conway, US 64 meets I-40, which provides access to Fort Smith.
-U.S. 67/167 is a four-lane freeway that will become I-57 in the future and connects Beebe with Little Rock to the southwest and with Searcy, Newport, and Walnut Ridge to the northeast.
+U.S. 67/167 is a four-lane freeway that officially became I-57 on November 7, 2024 and connects Beebe with Little Rock to the southwest and with Searcy, Newport, and Walnut Ridge to the northeast.
 At Exit 28, US 64 joins US 67/167 as it goes northeast to Bald Knob where it branches off of US 67 and goes east to Wynne and eventually West Memphis in eastern Arkansas, while US 167 also splits from US 67 at Bald Knob to provide connection to Batesville.

 Additionally, U.S. Route 67B starts from just east of US 67/US 167 at Exit 28 and goes east into downtown Beebe via W. Center Street, passing between the Beebe Public Schools main campus and ASU-Beebe.
 The path proceeds north from downtown near the historic Beebe Railroad Station back to US 64/US 67/US 167, as it is a concurrent highway with Arkansas Highway 31 (N. Main Street).

 Beebe is also served by Arkansas Highway 367 (DeWitt Henry Drive), which is a former alignment of US 67 prior to the building of the US 67/US 167 freeway.
 A spur of Arkansas 367 is concurrent with a portion of the city's N. Pecan Street, to join the freeway at Exit 29 and serve as ASU-Beebe's primary freeway link.
 Just outside the city limits of Beebe, the rural areas are served by Highway 321 and Highway 267 to the northeast, and Highway 13 to the east.

 Just like many towns in central and north central Arkansas, Beebe was formed near a railroad and the Union Pacific railroad tracks traverse through the south and east portions of town.
 The city of Searcy has the nearest airport, as the Searcy Regional Airport is located 15 mi northeast of Beebe.
 Passenger service is available at Clinton National Airport, approximately 35 mi southwest of Beebe on the east side of the city of Little Rock.